Munjed Al Muderis: Osseointegration

-Al Muderis developed the new generation of implant, osseointegration prosthetic limb (OPL), which addresses several issues previously faced by patients.
-This led Orthopedics This Week to praise Al Muderis's work as 'The Most Incredible Orthopedics You'll Ever Read About.'
-The Osseointegration Group of Australia Team (OGAP) is made up of specialists in various fields.
-Women's Weekly and NEWS rank Al Muderis as one of the world's top osseointegration surgeons.
+Al Muderis developed a new form of implant, osseointegration prosthetic limb, which addressed several issues previously faced by patients.
+Orthopedics This Week has described Al Muderis as "The Most Incredible Orthopedist You'll Ever Read About".
+News Corp Australia and The Australian Women's Weekly have ranked Al Muderis as one of the world's top osseointegration surgeons.

-Traditional and rigid socket based technology is now replaced with a surgery that inserts a titanium implant into the bone.
-Osseoperception occurs as the prosthetic is anchored directly to the bone which would transmit sensory signals, resulting in patients recovering a certain level of feeling.
-The implant's surface is also made of highly porous titanium, providing the user with balance and allowing for ingrowth of bone.
-A dual adaptor is designed with a smooth surface to minimise friction and coated with titanium niobium for antibacterial purposes.
+Traditional and rigid socket based technology in some cases can be replaced with surgery that inserts a titanium implant into the bone.
+Osseoperception may occurs as the prosthetic is anchored directly to the bone allowing some patients to recover some amount of feeling.
+The implant's surface is made of highly porous titanium allowing for ingrowth of bone.
+An adaptor is designed with a smooth surface to minimise friction and coated with titanium niobium for antibacterial purposes.
 The adaptor is fixed to a control device and is connected to the exterior of the prosthetic limb.
 Putting on and taking off the limb can be done in less than ten seconds.
 Osseointegration surgery aims to provide amputees with greater mobility and reduced discomfort.

-Al Muderis is spreading the word to make the technology available globally.
-Patients travel from around the world to see him for this groundbreaking surgery.

 Career

 Al Muderis was a first year resident at Saddam Hussein Medical Centre in Baghdad before he fled Iraq and his career was disrupted.
-In Australia, he first worked at Mildura Base Hospital as an emergency unit and orthopaedic resident.
-He moved to Melbourne four months later and worked at Austin Repatriation Hospital as a surgical registrar, followed by a year at Canberra Hospital.

 In 2004, he joined the Australian Orthopaedic Training Program.
 In 2008, he attained his surgical fellowship, FRACS (Orth).
-He completed the following post specialisation fellowships: